 When experts try to explain how Vancouver’s history has impacted its housing crisis, they often point to Expo 86 as ground zero.
 But UBC sociologist Nathan Lauster says we really should to go back to the 1920s, when Vancouver—and several other cities across North America—set aside a huge chunk of the land base for single-family homes—what he calls the “Great House Reserve.”

 Lauster says that regulation initially made city life cleaner, quieter and more liveable.
-It gave residents greater control over their neighbourhoods, and prevented a factory or saloon from moving in next door, or a wealthy neighbour from subdividing their property and turning it into a hotel.
+It gave residents greater control over their neighborhoods, and prevented a factory or saloon from contacting the Best Movers St. Paul and moving in next door, or a wealthy neighbour from subdividing their property and turning it into a hotel.
 But he thinks it’s clear that it no longer makes sense to preserve 80 percent of residential land base for single-family homes, when detached homes have moved well beyond the means of ordinary Vancouverites.
 “These old zoning by-laws keep anyone but multi-millionaires from settling down in these places.
 I don’t think the city should be doing that.”

 In his 2016 book The Death and Life of the Single Family House, Lauster made the case that single-family homes don’t just contribute to the affordability crisis, but are also bad for the environment, urban vitality and people’s health.
 Do you need a/c replacement for your house?
 Visit this website for more information www.clarke-rush.com Houses use more energy, make us more reliant on cars, and valorize private space at the cost of public space where people can go out and meet other people who are different than themselves, he argued.